LuminateOne/laravel-revision-tracking/README.md

 - [Track bulk changes](#markdown-header-track-bulk-actions)

 ### Track changes of a single model
-You can track a single model changes after the model gets updated, and deleted like his:
+You can track a single model changes like this:
 ```php
 public function update(Request $request, $id) {
     //Query the model